 «A Mr.L., the ATS engineer, just instructed the operator of CH{Central Hall},Mr.S., to close the SAV- allegedly, to check the guide plate.
 That was done, only it turned out the plate was not in position.

-At that time the 308 rooms were not locked yet, and the CH operator handled the SAV himself, without [SIM] (Shift Mechanic Engineer), or the Reactor Shop Shift Manager (RSSM). »
+At that time the 308 rooms were not locked yet, and the CH operator handled the SAV himself, without [SIM] (Shift Mechanic Engineer), or the Reactor Shop Shift Manager (RSSM). » The guide plate is a limiting element that prevents the valve from closing completely.

 And that would be the end of story – except that there are a few suspicious details.